 What is the Gospel?

-To break it down, the word ‘gospel’ comes from the Greek work euangelion, which lays out to us that the good news centred on Jesus Christ, his death, resurrection, ascension and second coming.
+To break it down, the word ‘gospel’ comes from the Greek word euangelion.
+Which lays out to us that the good news centred on Jesus Christ, His death, resurrection, ascension and second coming.
 This is contained in but not restricted to the four historical Gospels: Matthew Mark, Luke and John.
 Jesus Christ commissioned his original disciples, along with all those who would follow throughout history, to take the gospel to the ends of the earth (Matthew 24:14; 28:19-20).
 And this has continued to this day.

 According to Paul, the “gospel” is the tool that God uses to save mankind (Romans 1:16, 1 Corinthians 1:17-25).
 In short, the gospel is good news of great joy for all people, because of Jesus Christ (Luke 2:10).
 There is no more important news or message any human will ever hear or have the privilege of sharing.

 The gospel is the ministry of the Holy Spirit in bringing salvation to the world.

 It brings faith: “Now faith is the assurance of things hoped for, the conviction of things not seen” (Hebrews 11:1) “Faith comes from hearing, and hearing through the Word of God”.
 The gospel is the ministry of the Holy Spirit in bringing salvation to the world.
 This gospel is “the power of God unto salvation to everyone who believes…”